Online Payment Contact Us

 Attorney bio

-A seasoned litigator, Aaron tirelessly works for each of his clients on a wide variety of matters ranging from simple wage disputes to complex class actions involving hundreds of millions of dollars.
-He represents individuals and companies on matters including employment litigation, insurance and healthcare disputes, commercial disputes, insurance coverage, sexual abuse, and complex mass torts.
-Aaron regularly practices in state and United States District Courts trial courts across the country.
+A seasoned litigator, Aaron tirelessly works for each of his clients on a wide variety of matters ranging from simple overtime disputes to complex class actions involving hundreds of millions of dollars.
+He represents individuals and companies on matters involving employment law, insurance and healthcare disputes, employee benefits, commercial disputes, insurance coverage, wrongful death, sexual abuse, and complex mass torts.
+Aaron practices in Washington and Missouri state courts and United States District Courts across the country.

 Education